lautiland/lautiland/README.md

 ## About me
   - Computer Engineering Student at University of Buenos Aires.
-  - I'm currently learning probability, algorithms theory, software engineering and OS thepry.
+  - I'm currently learning probability, algorithms theory, software engineering and OS theory.
   - I'm looking to collaborate on projects that allow me to develop my skills as a programmer.

 ## GitHub Analytics